-The following is an extract from a mail sent by Ullin Place at the 19th of October 1999.
+The following is an extract from a mail sent by Ullin T. Place on the 19th of October 1999.
 The subject of the mail is Re: Nachlass.
 He knew at that time that he was terminally ill.
-The last months of his life were dedicated to the securing of his intellectual legacy.
-The most concrete result was the book with a collection of papers that appeared 4 years after Ullin’s death: Graham, G., & Valentine, E. R. (Eds.).
+UTP dedicated the last months of his life to securing his intellectual legacy.
+The most concrete result was the book with a collection of papers that appeared four years after Ullin’s death: Graham, G., & Valentine, E. R. (Eds.).
 (2004).
 Identifying the mind: Selected papers of U. T. Place.
 Oxford University Press.
 What is underexposed in the book is his commitment to behaviourism and his views on the relation between mentalism and behaviourism.
 His first paper on this issue was lecture 15 of the Amsterdam lectures (1973-1974).
-In this extract we read how his view on the subject has developed since.
+This extract shows how his view on the subject has developed since.

 “Although my continued adherence to behaviourism as a standpoint in psychology owes as much to the fact that I learned and practised my trade as a psychologist at the time when behaviourism was the dominant paradigm in that discipline, I have consistently argued ever since my ‘Psychological Paradigms and behaviour modification’ which appeared in De Psycholoog in 1978 that what makes mentalistic language unacceptable in a scientific psychology is its reliance on quotations of what the agent has said or might be expected to say in its explanations what she or he has done in the past and its predictions of what he or she will do in the future.
 Starting with my ‘Skinner’s Verbal Behavior I – why we need it’ (1981) and continuing through my ‘Skinner re-skinned’ (1987), my ‘Intentionality as the mark of the dispositional’ (1996), ‘Intentionality and the physical – a reply to Mumford’ (1999) and ‘Vagueness as a mark of dispositional intentionality’ (forthcoming in Acta Analytica) this argument has become entangled with a philosophical discussion of the distinction between T-intenTionality, the mark of the dispositional, and S-intenSionality, the mark of a quotation.
 Here T-intenTionality is a phenomenon to be explained, whereas S-intenSionality is a form of explanation to be avoided in a scientific explanation of language.
 Other papers which contain this argument, but without invoking the Intentionality/Intensionality issue, are my ‘Skinner’s distinction between rule-governed and contingency-shaped behaviour’ (1988), ‘What went wrong?’
 (1988), ‘A radical behaviorist methodology for the empirical investigation of private events’ (1993), ‘Linguistic behaviorism as a philosophy of empirical science’ (1996), ‘Rescuing the science of human behavior from the ashes of socialism’ (1997) and ‘Behaviorism as a standpoint in linguistics’ (1998).”